There are nine core international human rights treaties, and many of these treaties pertain to tobacco control.

 International Covenant on Economic, Social, and Cultural Rights (ICESCR)

-1976-The ICESCR emshrines “the right of everyone to the enjoyment of the highest attainable standard of physical and mental health,” an essential argument in why advocates should use a human rights based approach to tobacco control.
-Read the treaty…
+The ICESCR (1976) enshrines “the right of everyone to the enjoyment of the highest attainable standard of physical and mental health,” an essential argument in why advocates should use a human rights based approach to tobacco control.

 Committee on the Elimination of Racial Discrimination (CERD)

 Tobacco poses special challenges to the health and human rights of people of racial minorities.
 In the United States, this is through menthol cigarettes and targeted advertising, but the challenges vary around the world.

 CERD and fighting menthol

 Black Americans have been intentionally targeted by the tobacco industry for decades.
 As a result, nearly 9 out of 10 of African Americans that smoke, smoke menthols.

 CERD includes requirements to ensure that all people have the right to public health.
 Tobacco violates numerous human rights, but most notably, the right to health.
 The U.S. has ratified CERD, so CERD is U.S. law.

 Click the button above to learn more about how public health advocates can link tobacco, menthol, and human rights in order to convince local, state, and even the federal government that they must protect us from tobacco companies and their deadly menthol flavoring.

 Committee on the Rights of Persons with Disabilities (CRPD)